Student Opportunities and Services

 The graduate student academic handbook covers CSD programs' policies and procedures, requirements for graduation, the College of Health and Human Services' conflict of interest policy, our student rights policies covering complaints, and certification and licensure facts.
 (You need Adobe Reader to view and print the handbook, saved as a PDF document.)
 Download the PDF for the Student Handbook.

 Participate in research to enhance your education and make new discoveries in the field of communication sciences and disorders.
 Exploring research opportunities in the department of communication sciences and disorders offers you the chance to work one-on-one with faculty.
 Much of the research in the department is grant funded and allows students to gain experience in clinical research, apply their learning and develop presentation skills.
 The field is always changing with the introduction of emerging, cutting-edge technologies.
 Research is essential to developing new ways to better serve people with communication disorders.

 The department offers an annual study away and service-learning opportunity in Nicaragua.
-While abroad, students gain experience working in a new environment providing speech and hearing services.
+While abroad, students gain experience working in a new environment providing speech and hearing services to people in need.
 This opportunity is open to undergraduate and graduate students from all three emphasis areas.
-For more information about study away opportunities, visit the study away website.
+Learn more by visiting the Study Away Nicaragua page.
+For more information about Missouri State's study away opportunities, visit the study away website.